 As the session began, the practitioner built the flow while I lay face down.
 Then came the moment to turn over.
 The second I turned and laid on my back, knees bent, my Power Gateway began to tremble, my pelvis and sacral region shaking uncontrollably, as if I were freezing.
 I couldn’t stop it.

-My practitioner continued to hold the dura access points on my lower body, which helped me feel grounded, even as the trembling continued.
+My practitioner continued to hold the dura access points on my lower body, which helped me feel more grounded, even as the trembling continued.
 Then, she brought focus to the centre of my chest, the Heart, and I was astonished at how strongly I could still feel the Spinal Flow moving, even in this new position.

 The energy wanted to rise.
 I could feel it building, pushing upward.
 My body tried to bend to make space.
 My head instinctively tilted back, as if clearing a path.
 Then she brought her attention to my Passion Gateway, my throat.